jacobbuck/react-shielded/README.md

 `npm install react-shielded` or `yarn add react-shielded`.

-> :warning: Requires React and React DOM 16.8 or higher.
+> :warning: Requires React v16.8.0 or higher.

 Import in the `Shielded` component: